-Why Support The Minor in Entrepreneurship?
+Why Support The Shuford Program in Entrepreneurship?

 Established in 2005 as part of a grant awarded by the Ewing Marion Kauffman Foundation to further the study of entrepreneurship, the College of Arts and Sciences’ minor in entrepreneurship provides enterprising students with the skills and knowledge base they need to engage in successful venture creation.
 The program is housed in the department of economics and enables students in the liberal arts and sciences to complement their major course of study.

 Private funding is essential for the College to sustain this endeavor.
 Now that the Kauffman grant is fully expended, the undergraduate minor must be able to stand on its own to continue providing students and faculty with crucial opportunities for learning and experiencing entrepreneurship.
 Specific needs include:

 Professorships are needed to help the program recruit and retain outstanding teacher/scholars in entrepreneurship.
 Faculty research and travel in entrepreneurship gives students insights that can be gained only from faculty engaged in meaningful research that has “real world” impact.
 Such research makes its way into the classroom in lectures, case studies and discussions and is an integral part of undergraduate education at UNC.

 The program hosts entrepreneurs-in-residence in each of its nine tracks.
 These individuals have a profound impact on the curriculum as they team teach with professors to provide a unique and innovative approach to learning.

 Additional courses and instructors